activeprospect/integration-harness/README.md

   }
 ```

-- an alternate string syntax, that will "chomp" newlines (e.g., if a test's comparision is failing because of a trailing `\n`):
+#### An alternate string syntax that "chomps" newlines

+Use this YAML syntax, for example, if a test's comparision is failing because of a trailing `\n`.

 ```
 body: |-
   {"email":"test@activeprospect.com","state":"TX"}
 ```

-## Tips
+## General Tips

 - The harness loads code from `lib`, so if you're working with an old CoffeeScript integration, don't forget to re-run `cake build` whenever you change the code, and before running `harness`.
 - If you're working on a UI, enable automatic [webpack](https://webpack.js.org/) re-compilation by deleting `lib/ui/public/dist/index.js` (either manually or via `npm run-script postpublish`).